pbwitt/Federal-Reserve-Econiomic-Data-Pipeline/README.md

 3) Produce datasets that are optimized for aggregations.
 In other words, datasets that can be loaded and used for analysis in other applications.
 I prefer to work with single flat files or data frame objects if resources permit.
 Once data pull and wrangle code is written and automated, the focus is primarily on doing analysis and maintaining a code base.

-For this exercise, I automated the extraction and wrangling, and produced flat files that were used to perform the requested calculations.
+For this exercise, I automated the extraction and wrangling, and produced flat files that were used to perform the requested calculations from the fred API.
 The files were exported for use in Tableau Dashboards, which were published to Tableau Public.
 In general, this workflow, or ETL, is used in most successful data pipelines.

 I built several custom python modules.
-These modules could be made available on gitlabs.  #NOTE: because of FRED API rate limits, these modules may not function properly.
+These modules could be made available on gitlabs in an internal enviroment.  #NOTE: because of FRED API rate limits, these modules may not function properly.
 The below code is for demonstration purposes only.
 All work is original.

 ### Documentation

 Below is the documention for two modules I built to pull and wrangle data from the FRED API.
+They are included in this repository.

 DataPull:
 class DataPull.pull_data()